Plesiadapis: Dentition

 P. cookei cast of a specimen from Wyoming.
 At the AMNH.

+Skeleton

 The skeletal adaptations are consistent with a largely arboreal lifestyle in the trees.
 The sacrum of P. gidleyi is similar to that of the eastern gray squirrel, though lacking the strong spines.
 The humerus is robust and features a strong S-curve.

-Nearly all of what is known about the anatomy of plesiadapiforms comes from fragmentary jaws and teeth, so most definitions of plesiadapiform genera and species are based on dentition.
-Plesiadapis dentition shows a functional shift toward grinding and crushing in the cheek teeth as an adaptation towards increasing omnivory and herbivory.

-The skull of Plesiadapis is relatively broad and flat, with a long snout with rodent-like jaws and teeth and long, gnawing incisors separated by a gap from its molars.
-Orbits are still directed to the side, unlike the forward-facing eyeballs of modern primates that enable three-dimensional vision.
 Plesiadapis had mobile limbs that terminated in strongly curved claws, and it sported a long bushy tail which is preserved in the Menat skeletons.
 The way of life of Plesiadapis has been much debated in the past.
 Climbing habits could be expected in a relative of the primates, but tree-dwelling animals are rarely found in such high numbers.
 Based on this and other evidence, some paleontologists have concluded that these animals were mainly living on the ground, like today's marmots and ground squirrels.
 However, more recent investigations have confirmed that the skeleton of Plesiadapis is that of an adept climber, which can be best compared to tree squirrels or to tree-dwelling marsupials such as possums.
 The short, robust limbs, the long, laterally compressed claws, and the long, bushy tail indicate that it was an arboreal quadruped.
-Remains found showed that it had a body mass of around 2.1 kg.

 Palaeoecology

-Large Plesiadapis species in Europe evolved to become increasingly adapted for folivory across the Palaeocene-Eocene boundary, although they were not as adapted for a folivorous diet as Platychoerops daubrei.
+Remains belonging to Plesiadapis have been discovered in the Rocky Mountains region of North America and parts of western Europe.
+The teeth of P. russelli and P. cookei indicate these species were adapted to eat leaves.
+Large Plesiadapis species in Europe evolved to become increasingly adapted for folivory across the Palaeocene–Eocene boundary, although they were not as adapted for a folivorous diet as Platychoerops daubrei.